 Life Saving Advice

 So what are we to do about this?
 Well I suppose we could all try to avoid the binge drinking culture.
 Maybe attempt to apply some of that peer pressure to friends and family members who have been known to drive after a drink.
 Alternatively, we could just continue on behaving like children.
-I’m sure the DUI attorney in California, or where ever you are from, really enjoys watching you ruin your life and possibly the lives of other people.
+I’m sure attorneys love watching you ruin your life and possibly the lives of other people.